Trump's 'bromance' with Russia's Putin appears to be cooling

-With his administration on the defensive over investigations into alleged Russian meddling in last year's election, U.S. President Donald Trump is no longer tweeting praise for his Kremlin counterpart.
+Matt Spetalnick - With his administration on the defensive over investigations into alleged Russian meddling in last year's election, US President Donald Trump is no longer tweeting praise for his Kremlin counterpart.

 His top foreign policy advisers have started talking tougher on Russia, and the apparent cooling of Trump's approach follows the resignation last month of his first national security adviser, Michael Flynn, a vocal advocate of warmer ties with Moscow.
 He was replaced by Army Lieutenant General H.R.
 McMaster, who is more hawkish on Russia and allied with Defense Secretary Jim Mattis, a retired Marine Corps general.